Manuel wins 2nd straight world title in women’s 100 free

 In 2016, Manuel became the first African-American woman to win an individual swimming gold at the Olympics when she tied Canada’s Penny Oleksiak for gold in Rio de Janeiro.

+Sun swept the 200 and 400 freestyles, winning the 200 via disqualification and beating Horton in the 400.
+Horton snubbed Sun on the podium because the Aussie is angry that FINA allowed him to compete this week while facing a career-threatening hearing involving a clash with drug testers.

+Leading off the relay for Britain was Duncan Scott, who snubbed Sun on the podium after the 200 free for similar reasons as Horton.

 Yuliya Efimova of Russia claimed a record third title in the 200 breaststroke.
-She won in 2:20.17 seconds without American rival Lilly King, who was disqualified in the preliminary heats because she didn’t touch both hands on the wall at the same time in a turn.
+She won in 2:20.17 without competition from American rival Lilly King, who was disqualified in the preliminary heats when she didn’t touch both hands on the wall at the same time in a turn.

+“I’m sad that she’s not here because it would probably mean a more interesting race,” Efimova said.
+“I told my dad after semifinals that I swam fast and I don’t know what to do in finals because I did everything already.”

 It was Efimova’s 14th individual world medal, tying her with Katinka Hosszu of Hungary and Sjostrom for most among women.

 Tatjana Schoenmaker of South Africa earned silver, becoming her country’s first woman to win a swimming medal at worlds.
-Sydney Pickrem of Canada took bronze.
+She was in tears on the podium and received her medal from countrywoman Penny Heyns, who swept the breaststroke events at the 1996 Atlanta Olympics.

 Two more world records fell in semifinals at the hands of Americans.